blcxtranslations/blcx/_translated/chapter-0040.md

 layout: page
 number: "0040"
 name: "Fourty"
-title: "修士情报"
+title: "The Situation of Cultivators"
 date: "Dec 27, 2015"
 characters: 2119
 chinese: "http://baishuku.com/html/30/30364/12441358.html"
 reddit: ""
 sponsored: false
-completed: false
+completed: true
 ---

-晌午时分，
-陆陆续续有修真者从外面回来，
-到了用饭的时间，
-低阶修真者不能辟谷，
-食物由驿馆免费提供，
-味道也不错。
-At noon, there was a
+At noon, there was a continuous stream of cultivators making their way back.
+It was lunch time, and low level cultivators could not simply fast.
+Food was provided by the cottages for free and tasted very good.

 Lin Xuan had finished eating earlier and had nothing to do.
 So instead of going back to his cottage, he sat in the cafeteria drinking tea.